.

 J. Mark M. Tuthill, MD

-According to Tuthill, the key is automating processes and eliminating inefficiencies, starting with standardized lab workflows enhanced by the power of lab analytics.
+According to Tuthill, the key is automating processes and eliminating inefficiencies, starting with a standardized clinical lab workflow enhanced by the power of lab analytics.
 He pointed out that some issues are buried deep within operations where only data insights and dedicated effort can uncover and resolve them.
-He emphasized that addressing these hidden problems is critical as even small inefficiencies can lead to hundreds of thousands of dollars in annual waste if left uncorrected.
+He emphasized that tackling these hidden issues is essential, noting that even minor inefficiencies can translate into hundreds of thousands of dollars in annual waste if left unaddressed.

 Industry Insights: Just-In-Time vs. Batch Processing in the Medical Lab: Examining the Pros and Cons